zarapdhoni-ops/Naruto-Village-become-nation/README.md

 ## Overview

-This mod transforms the landscape of Civilization V into the elemental nations.
+This mod transforms the landscape of UnCiv into the elemental nations.
 Choose your village and guide it to victory through military might, scientific advancement, cultural influence, or diplomatic cunning.
 Every civilization is designed to feel distinct, reflecting the philosophies and specialties of their leaders and history.

 ---